 The town itself is made for strolling; we spent several hours meandering the streets and gawking at the many gorgeous historic buildings — all from the outside only.
 Unfortunately, we’d totally forgotten about the fact that June 4 was Pentecost (Whit Sunday).
 Norwegians are serious about the term “holiday.”
 First of all, EVERYBODY gets the day off, which means museums, shops, grocery stores, banks, libraries, restaurants, and you-name-it, are closed.
 Secondly, it’s rarely just a single day.
 Any “Holy Day” worth its salt gets padded on either end by still more vacation time, and before you know it, it’s at least three full days of nothing much to do except hang out with the family.

 In this instance, it turns out that Whit Sunday was followed by Whit Monday and prefaced by “no-special-name-but-day-off-anyway-just-cuz” Saturday.
-Our discovery meant that the streets of Moss were virtually empty most of the time — kinda fitting, when you think about the holiday hinging on the Ascension of Christ.
+Our discovery meant that the streets of Moss were virtually empty most of the time — kinda fitting, when you think about the holiday hinging on the Ascension of Christ and the visitation of the Holy Spirit ten days later.
 It felt as if the entire population must’ve joined the heavenly hosts.
 But then, the music festival started.
 That first afternoon, after a nap during a rainstorm, we were awoken by a children’s brass band passing below our window.
 And the next day on Pentecost itself, a Death Metal festival commenced bright and early right outside our room.
 Again, rather appropriate for the season, considering screaming, howling metal-heads might genuinely be mistaken for having been “filled with the spirit” (of Aquavit, I’d say).

 In any case, the end result was that the only establishments open during the holiday were the pubs and coffee houses, which are virtually sacred spaces in Norway, so it kinda made sense.
 Most every meal we had was either at Møllebyen Mikrobryggeri or Riis Café, but I’m not complaining.
 The ambience was koselig (“cozy”), the food was tasty, and the local beers were fabulous.
 Saturday night proved to be especially fun, as the brewery hosted a piano man who played lots of great American oldies.
 The evening turned into a lively sing-along (Norwegians love to sing — as do Matthew and I), an event made even more entertaining after a couple … or maybe a dozen … beers.